 Google Business Profile is the front door to local legal marketing.
-When a potential client searches "personal injury lawyer near me," the GBP listing -- complete with ratings, reviews, hours, and posts -- appears before any organic website result.
-Yet most discussions of GBP optimization rely on anecdotes or single-firm case studies.
+When a potential client searches "personal injury lawyer near me," the profile listing, complete with ratings, reviews, hours, and posts, appears before any organic website result.
+Yet most prescriptions for optimizing it rest on anecdote or a single firm's experience.

 We wanted hard data.
-In March 2026, we collected and analyzed the Google Business Profiles of 324 law firms across 25 of America's fastest-growing mid-size cities -- markets where population growth is outpacing established legal brands.
-These are the cities where new residents are actively searching for lawyers, and where incomplete profiles represent the biggest missed opportunities.
+In March 2026 we collected and analyzed the Google Business Profiles of 324 law firms across 25 of America's high-growth, mid-size cities, markets where population growth is outpacing established legal brands.
+These are the cities where new residents are actively searching for lawyers, and where an incomplete profile is the costliest kind of missed opportunity.

 Methodology

-We ran 125 Google Maps searches (25 markets x 5 practice areas) using queries in the format "[practice area] lawyer in [city], [state]."
-For each search, we captured the top 3 local results, yielding 375 firm appearances that deduplicated to 324 unique law firms.
+We ran 125 Google Maps searches (25 markets multiplied by 5 practice areas) using queries in the format "[practice area] lawyer in [city], [state]."
+For each search we captured the top 3 local results, yielding 375 firm appearances that deduplicated to 324 unique law firms.

-Each firm received a completeness score from 0 to 100 based on two dimensions:
+Each firm received a completeness score from 0 to 100 across two dimensions:

 • Basic profile completeness (49 points): 7 points each for website, phone, hours, rating, reviews, photos, and categories.

 The spread across markets is significant.
-The top-performing market (Port St. Lucie, FL) outscores the lowest (Carmel, IN) by nearly 22 points.
-Florida and North Carolina markets dominate the top ranks, while newer suburban markets in the Mountain West and Midwest tend to lag behind.
+The top-performing market, Port St. Lucie, FL, outscores the lowest, Carmel, IN, by nearly 22 points.
+Florida and North Carolina markets dominate the top ranks, while newer suburban markets in the Mountain West and Midwest tend to lag.

 Port St. Lucie, FL84.885.7%4.810614